apoorvam1/LeetCode/Concepts/System Design/Approach.md

 **II.Draw Diagram**

 First draw a diagram with components in mind.
-Then start visiting them and decide which componets which software solution.
-ex: SQL Server or NoSQL server, File Server or Object Store etc.
+Then start visiting them and map componets with software solution. ex:Communication Channel - REST/RPC, Dat Storage - SQL Server or NoSQL server, File Server or Object Store etc.

 **III.
 Define details of components and Interaction between the components**